DanielRomanMartinez/dogfydiet_app/README.md

 ### Why did you add multi-language and dark/light themes?
 I tried to make a more functional app, not just the onboarding form, but something closer to what Dogfy might have in mind for the future.
 The website has 3 languages, and I added one additional.
 Dark/light mode, despite not being fully polished, is a feature people often appreciate.

+### Why Router and not Navigator?
+Because the router is better for handling deep links, which greatly enhance user interactivity.

 ## 🌍 Internationalization

 Soporte para múltiples idiomas: